dwmkerr/boxes/README.md

 - [ ] feat: autocomplete
 - [ ] feat: aws profile in config file
 - [ ] epic: 'boxes create' to create from a template
+- [ ] refactor: find a better way to mock / inject config (rather than importing arbitrarily)

 ## Epic - Interactive Setup